jeremysmai/phantominc/README.md

 [JNM Consulting](https://jnmconsulting.org/) - A joint venture into software and hardware development, and automation

 [VivTheGoat](https://github.com/jeremysmai/Vivthegoat) - Upcoming project soon to be released onto the world, watch out

+[Wisconsin Injury Network](https://www.wiscinjury.com) - (WIN) A one stop medical network for all your needs, checkout all the offered services

 #### Software
 [Soft Bundle](https://github.com/jeremysmai/JDsSoftBundle) - A complete list of all recommended software for all three major platforms.